geowarin/tarec/README.md

 * Babel 6 stage 0
 * Tree-shaking with webpack 2
 * Hot reloading with react-hmr
+* Great DX experience with build notifications and clean error messages
 * Pre-configured loaders for all resources (images, fonts, json, ...)
 * Separate bundles for vendors and your code (css and js)
 * Cache-busting